turboapps/docs/building/working_with_images/images.md

 #### Building from a XAPPL File

-XAPPL files are static configuration files originally created using TurboStudio that specify the files, registry keys, and virtual machine settings for an image.
+XAPPL files are static configuration files originally created using Turbo Studio that specify the files, registry keys, and virtual machine settings for an image.
 The command-line interface can also build images based on XAPPL configuration files using `turbo build` command.

 ```
 # Build an image and specify a name